muratk5n/thirdwave/en/index.md

 ---

-Now they are sufficiently developed, they can build their own tech, the rest can be from Germany, from Europe, whomever.
+Now they are sufficiently developed, they can build their own tech, for the rest can trade with Germany, Europe, whomever.
 They don't need you anymore.

 "China was entusiastic to show friendship to US during 1979 attacking